Barry Allen: The Flash Volume 3

 The new Flash series begins after the completion of Blackest Night and the beginning of Brightest Day.
 After the events of The Flash: Rebirth, Barry Allen is reintegrating himself into life in Central City.
 Under the cover of having been in witness protection, Allen returns to the Central City Police Department's crime lab and returns to the streets as the Flash.
 While readjusting to life as the Flash, a man appears out of thin air in the costume of Flash rogue the Mirror Master, and promptly dies on the street.

-When Barry arrives on the scene to investigate, he sees the man is neither original Mirror Master Sam Scudder, or the current Rogue, Evan McCulloch.
+When Barry arrives on the scene to investigate, he sees the man is neither original Mirror Master Sam Scudder, or the current Mirror Master, Evan McCulloch.
 Hearing of another portal appearing, Barry transforms into the Flash and runs to investigate.
 When he arrives, a group of people in costumes similar to the Rogues, called The Renegades appear and tell Barry that they are from the 25th century, and that he is under arrest for murdering the "Mirror Monarch".
 Barry tells the crew that he has not killed anyone, to which their leader, "Commander Cold", tells him, "Not yet.
 But you will."

 After a brief struggle, where Weather Warlock's time disc was damaged, the Renegades were forced back to the 25th century, which also caused the destruction of an apartment building due to their uncontrolled jump back.
 Barry saves everyone in the building, even rebuilding the building in minutes, and goes on to search for the true killer of Mirror Monarch.
 He is attacked again by the Renegades, but only before Captain Boomerang shows up, now wielding explosive energy boomerangs.
 Boomerang fights both the Flash and the Renegades, and a confused Top (one of the Renegades from the 25th century) questions his teammates on whether or not Barry Allen is the man they are looking for, pointing out that in their timeline, Boomerang never showed up.

 The Renegades finally corner Captain Boomerang when the Rogues arrive with a giant mirror left by the previous Mirror Master that says "In Case The Flash Returns Break Glass".
 An all out brawl ensues as the Rogues battle the Renegades.
-Meanwhile, Flash is confronted by Top who warns him that the reason he will eventually kill Mirror Monarch is because of Iris's death, which he claims will be caused when the giant mirror breaks, releasing the Mirror Lords.
+Meanwhile, Flash is confronted by Top who warns him that the reason he will kill Mirror Monarch is because of Iris's death, which he claims will be caused when the giant mirror breaks, releasing the Mirror Lords.
 Top tells Barry that one of the Mirror Lords will possess Iris and take her away from him.
 Barry races to stop the mirror from breaking, with Top at his side.
 However, when the White Lantern entity reaches out to Captain Boomerang, telling him to "Throw the Boomerang", Boomerang responds by throwing dozens of boomerangs in every direction.
 One of them hits the glass and it begins to break.
 Top tells Flash to stop the Mirror Lords, while he goes and protects Iris.
 Flash questions does not make sense, but Top throws him into the mirror and flees.